The 5-second answer to this question is:

 This is a common method, particularly on domestic residential projects and where the full scope of work is not fully and clearly defined from the outset.
-Indexing the fee to the construction budget provides clients with a reasonable indication of overall fee whilst allowing for changes in the project scope as the design evolves without the need to renegotiate terms again each time.
-Often, architects will agree to a variance of up to 10% of construction budget before adjusting the fee.
+Indexing the fee to the construction budget provides clients with a reasonable indication of the overall fee whilst allowing for changes in the project scope as the design evolves without the need to renegotiate terms again each time.
+Often, architects will agree to a variance of up to 10% of the construction budget before adjusting the fee.

 With this method, an Initial Construction Budget is set at the beginning of work and the agreed percentage is applied to calculate the overall fee.
 In the event that the budget is revised and agreed together with the client, the fee is adjusted to reflect this.

 The fee is spread out over the course of the project and invoices are issued on a monthly basis.